kemitix/kemitix.github.io/_posts/2018-02-24-jenkinsfile-template.markdown

 * Performs a test build/install with Java 9 to validate compatibility
 * Performs build/install with Java 8 for deploy candidate
 * Records test results and code coverage in Jenkins if tests were run by surefire/failsafe
-* Publishes code coverage to Codacy if tests were run by surefire/failsage
+* Publishes code coverage to Codacy if tests were run by surefire/failsafe - see helpers below
 * Archives any jar file created
 * Deploy if on master branch and is attached to a remote git repo (i.e. not a local file:/ repo).